 How do I submit a work?

 Artist will complete online submission form, submit high-resolution images (up to 300dpi/1MB) and pay a $25 non-refundable entry fee through the Slideroom Submission Management Program accessed on artfieldssc.org by submission deadline Wednesday, November 16, 2016 at 11:59 p.m.
 EST.

 Artists may submit one work of art online at artfieldssc.org

 Please refer to the official ArtFields® 2017 Artist Rules

 What kind of artwork can be submitted?

-Artists can submit 2-D and 3-D pieces, including but not limited to painting, sculpture, photography, drawing, digital media, and installation art.
+Artist may submit one 2-D or 3-D piece (for example, painting, sculpture, photography, drawing, mixed media, digital media, and installation art.)

-*Digital media that requires projection and/or a monitor to display must be provided by the artist for installation and for use during ArtFields.
+*Digital media that requires projection or monitor to display must be provided by the artist for installation and for use during ArtFields®.